the1lab/1lab/src/Cat/Diagram/Separator/Strong.lagda.md

 Recall that a [[separating object]] $S$ lets us determine equality of morphisms solely by examining $S$-generalized objects.
-This leads to the a natural question: what other properties of morphisms can we compute like this?
+This leads to a natural question: what other properties of morphisms can we compute like this?
 In our case: can we determine if a map $f : \cC(X,Y)$ is [[invertible]] by restricting to generalized objects?
 Generally speaking, the answer is no, but it is possible if we strengthen our notion of